 - abnormal, involuntary eye movements

-Neurologists are trained to look at neurological signals and make a decision about their cause.
-Symptoms are not always enough, so images may be taken of the brain.
+Neurologists look at neurological signals and make a decision about the cause.
+Symptoms aren’t always enough, so they may order images of the brain.

-Neurological disorders that are related to OPA include Parkinson’s disease, which is a nerve disorder that causes shaking of the hands.
+Neurological disorders that occur with OPA include Parkinson’s disease.
+This disease is a nerve disorder that causes shaking of the hands.

 Imaging tests used for OPA include:

-- computed tomography (CT) scans cross-sectional high detail X-rays that show brain damage
+- CT scans: cross-sectional, detailed X-rays that show brain damage

-- magnetic resonance imaging (MRI) – imaging technique that uses radio waves to show detail images of the structure of organs
+- MRI: imaging technique that uses radio waves to show detailed images of the structure of organs

 Treatments for OPA include:

-- walking aids (canes or walkers for balance)
+- walking aids, such as canes or walkers

 - occupational therapy

-No cures are offered for OPA.
-Patients will lose more of their bodily skills as the disease progresses.
-Doctors are only able to give help to reduce symptoms.
-Physical and occupational therapists help patients to live without assistance from a caretaker.
-Sooner or later, however, not even those options will help because brain atrophy will cause death.
+People with OPA will lose more of their bodily skills as the disease progresses.
+Doctors can help reduce symptoms.
+Physical and occupational therapists help you live without assistance from a caretaker.